anasanjuan/skysquare/README.md

 $ yarn start
 ```

-*Now, go to the skysquare app root folder and write the following command:*
+*Now, go to the skysquare app root folder.
+For the app, you will need a Google Maps API KEY.
+Please, put it in a .env file, and then once you are in the skyquare-app root folder, write the following commands:*

 ```sh
 $ npm i